Vaishnavi-020/Netflix-Data-Analysis-Unified-Mentor/README.md

 - Converted date columns into usable datetime format

-- Split genre and country columns into lists for analysis

-- Extracted numerical duration values from strings

 - Created derived fields like duration_min and year_added

 - Standardized column names for consistency